Treasury nominee Janet Yellen to say U.S. does not seek weaker dollar -WSJ | Politics

 Treasury nominee Janet Yellen to say U.S. does not seek weaker dollar -WSJ

-Janet Yellen, President-elect Joe Biden's pick to take over the U.S. Treasury, is expected to affirm the United States' commitment to market-determined foreign exchange rates when she testifies on Capitol Hill on Tuesday, the Wall Street Journal reported on Sunday.
+Janet Yellen, President-elect Joe Biden's pick to take over the U.S. Treasury, is expected to affirm the United States' commitment to market-set currency rates when she testifies on Capitol Hill on Tuesday, the Wall Street Journal reported.

-The Treasury secretary nominee will make clear at a Senate confirmation hearing that the United States does not seek a weaker dollar, the newspaper reported https://on.wsj.com/35NaV8W, citing Biden transition officials familiar with her preparation for the session.
+The Treasury secretary nominee will make clear at a Senate confirmation hearing that the United States does not seek a weaker dollar, the newspaper reported https://on.wsj.com/35NaV8W on Sunday, citing Biden transition officials familiar with her preparation.
 "The value of the U.S. dollar and other currencies should be determined by markets.
-Markets adjust to reflect variations in economic performance and generally facilitate adjustments in the global economy," Yellen will say, if asked about the incoming administration's dollar policy, according to the report.
+Markets adjust to reflect variations in economic performance and generally facilitate adjustments in the global economy," Yellen will say according to the report, if asked about the incoming administration's dollar policy.

 "The United States doesn't seek a weaker currency to gain competitive advantage," she is prepared to say, according to the WSJ.
 "We should oppose attempts by other countries to do so."
 A Biden transition team official did not respond to a request for comment about Yellen's testimony.
 Biden, a Democrat, takes office on Wednesday.

-The policy outlined by Yellen would be a return to a traditional posture on the dollar that has been expected in the new administration.
-Outgoing Republican President Donald Trump railed against the dollar’s strength for years, saying it gave other countries a competitive advantage over the United States.
-Trump’s thinking appeared to shift last year.
-In May, he said it was “a great time to have a strong dollar. ...
-Everybody wants to be in the dollar because we kept it strong.
-I kept it strong.”
+The policy outlined by Yellen would be a return to a traditional posture after Republican President Donald Trump railed against the dollar's strength for years, saying it gave other countries a competitive advantage.
+It also comes with investors heavily short dollars - with the value of bets against the greenback the highest in almost a decade - partly in anticipation of U.S. trade and budget deficits widening further under the new administration.

-After hitting a year high last March, the U.S. currency went on to notch its worst annual performance since 2017, weighed down by rock-bottom interest rates that diminished its attractiveness to yield-seeking investors.
+"(Yellen) is kind of signaling a hands-off approach, which is reverting to what had traditionally been the case before Trump," said Bank of Singapore analyst Moh Siong Sim, who figures the dollar could continue to decline.
+"I think the dollar and financial markets will be less of a focus, in terms of verbal rhetoric, for the Treasury secretary and the key focus will be getting policy implemented in terms of fiscal relief."

+The dollar has bounced in recent weeks but suffered its worst annual loss since 2017 last year.
 Yellen, who served as head of the U.S. Federal Reserve from 2014 to 2018, is expected to win confirmation in the Senate and will likely be one of the first Biden Cabinet picks to be confirmed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)